Not only did the ICE guy, John Morton, say, nah, nah, nah, we're not going to take referrals from Arizona.

 People don't like me.

-Look away, people oppose my immigration policy.
+Look at why people oppose my immigration policy.

-You don't think he's smart enough to know.
+You don't think he's smart enough to know?

 I'm trying to regain my composure.